Oregon Secretary of State

 Points of Interest

-Mount Ashland Ski Resort, Historic Jacksonville, Oregon Shakespeare Festival, Peter Britt Music Festival, Southern Oregon University, Pear orchards, Howard Prairie Lake, Emigrant Lake, Hyatt Lake, Fish Lake, Rogue River, Lithia Park, Lost Creek Dam, Butte Creek Mill, Crater Lake Highway, wineries, Rogue Community College
+Mount Ashland Ski Resort, Historic Jacksonville, Oregon Shakespeare Festival, Peter Britt Music Festival, Cascade Siskiyou National Monument, Southern Oregon University, pear orchards, Emigrant Lake, Rogue River, Lithia Park, Lost Creek Dam, Butte Creek Mill, Crater Lake Highway, wineries, Rogue Community College

 History and General Information

-Named for President Andrew Jackson, Jackson County was formed in 1852 from Lane County and the unorganized area south of Douglas and Umpqua Counties.
-It included lands which now lie in Coos, Curry, Josephine, Klamath and Lake counties.
-The discovery of gold near Jacksonville in 1852 and completion of a wagon road, which joined the county with California to the south and Douglas County to the north, brought many pioneers.
+Jackson County was formed in 1852 from Lane County and the unorganized area south of Douglas and Umpqua counties.
+It was named for President Andrew Jackson and originally included lands that now lie in Coos, Curry, Josephine, Klamath and Lake counties.
+The discovery of gold near Jacksonville in 1852, along with completion of a wagon road joining the county with California to the south and Douglas County to the north, increased colonization of the area.
+Medford is the county seat.

 County Officials